Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/triggerman.md

 # Firearms Specialist
 Beginning at 3rd level, you have proficiency with firearms, you ignore the Loading property of firearms, and being within 5 feet of a hostile creature doesn't impose disadvantage on ranged attack rolls with a firearm.

-Additionally, you treat firearms as finesse weapons when making a melee attack with a firearm as an improvised weapon, and you can add your proficiency bonus to the attack roll.

 # Ready for Action
 Also starting at 3rd level, you have advantage on initiative rolls.